Written by Jenn Hand, Holistic Nutritionist, Board Certified Health Coach, NBC-HWC

 When evening time comes, we may actually NEED fuel, but our minds say “you shouldn’t be hungry, you just had dinner”.

-We go back and forth with an exhausting mind battle, relentless food anxiety and then at some point, we give in to the food because we just want the darn battle to stop!
+We go back and forth with an exhausting mind battle, relentless food anxiety and then at some point, we give in to eating the food because we just want the darn battle to stop!

 how to stop bingeing at night